b-lukaszuk/haskell_luzne_zadanka/book1/ch11/README.md

 The solutions are in the file `AsPatterns.hs`

-Write the following function using as-pattern:
+Write the following functions using as-patterns:

 ### Case 1